[Post rewritten on 1 March 2020]

 (a) if rent is payable weekly or fortnightly, at least eight weeks’ rent is unpaid;

 (b) if rent is payable monthly, at least two months’ rent is unpaid;

 (c) if rent is payable quarterly, at least one quarter’s rent is more than three months in arrears; and

 (d) if rent is payable yearly, at least three months’ rent is more than three months in arrears;

 and for the purpose of this ground “rent” means rent lawfully due from the tenant.

 As an example, take an annual ground rent payment of £1200, payable on 1 January.
 If at least £300 of that payment is not paid by 31 March, a section 8 notice can be served and then proceedings issued.
 If the £300 remains unpaid at date of court hearing, the court must make a possession order, ending the lease.

 Under the usual long lease forfeiture provisions for rent arrears, the court had wide ranging powers to grant relief from forfeiture if arrears are paid off, even after a possession order has been made.
 Ground 8, however, admits no such discretion.

 While a mortgage lender (if there is one) will usually step in on arrears cases to preserve its security, the relative speed and unfamiliarity of ground 8 proceedings present a risk.

-So, the lease may or may not be an AST, there may or may not be decreased security against possession, there may or may not be an obligation to notify the leaseholder of a relevant disposal by the freeholder and there may or may not be an obligation to offer the leaseholders first refusal on a disposal.
+This is, let us be honest, a complete mess.
+The lease may or may not be an AST, there may or may not be decreased or increased security against possession, there may or may not be an obligation to notify the leaseholder of a relevant disposal by the freeholder and there may or may not be an obligation to offer the leaseholders first refusal on a disposal.
 It all depends.